Brand new releases from independent publisher Nobrow Press

 Life is a peach when you have a moon for a head.
 It can wander out of the atmosphere into galactic reveries and drift blissfully across star specked plains… but the world of a teenage boy is a much crueler place.

-Mixing together otherworldly adventures with tales of high school drama which we can all relate too, Andrew conjures a unique tone.
+Mixing together otherworldly adventures with tales of high school drama, we can all relate.
 Visually, the book has a slightly psychedelic aesthetic with a particular visual highlight being the way Andrew illustrates music.
-Giant flowing blobs of pink, yellow and blue covering the crowd adds yet another magical layer to this unique coming of age tale.
+Giant flowing blobs of pink, yellow and blue covering the crowd adds yet another magical layer to this coming of age tale.

 How To Survive In The North by Luke Healy

 Another Nobrow fan-favourite getting another print is Luke Healy’s How To Suvive In The North.
-A graphic novel with a unique concept, the book weaves together biographic narratives from the 1900s with a contemporary fictional tale.
-Equal parts bleak and beautiful, the intertwined stories explore themes of love and loss, each showing the strength it takes to survive in even the harshest conditions – whether that be struggling for survival in the Arctic or surviving a mid-life crisis in the present day.
+A unique graphic novel, it weaves together biographic narratives from the 1900s with a contemporary fictional tale.
+Equal parts bleak and beautiful, the intertwined stories explore themes of love and loss.
+Each one shows the strength it takes to survive in even the harshest conditions.
+Whether that be struggling for survival in the Arctic, or surviving a mid-life crisis.

 101 Movies To Watch Before You Die by Ricardo Cavolo